Alleviating Distortion in Image Generation via Multi-Resolution Diffusion Models and Time-Dependent Layer Normalization: Method

 where $s(t)$ is a transformation of time $t$, $w$ and $b$ are the learnable weight and bias, and $\text{Sigmoid}$ is the sigmoid activation function.
 The other affine transform parameter, $\beta(t)$, is formulated similarly with another two parameters $p_3$ and $p_4$.
 Consequently, the proposed \tdpname is represented as follows:

 Unlike adaLN, which learns additional re-scaling $\gamma_1$ and re-centering $\beta_1$ variables, \tdpname directly incorporates the time-dependent $\gamma(t)$ and $\beta(t)$ into layer normalization, eliminating the need for a parameter-heavy MLP.
 Furthermore, \tdpname is a versatile mechanism, enabling the injection of time information into both Transformer blocks and ConvNeXt blocks.
-In \modelname, we replace all layer normalizations with the proposed \tdpname, and treat the class condition $c$ as input token for the Transformer blocks (ConvNeXt blocks do not take class condition token).
+In \modelname, we replace all layer normalizations with the proposed \tdpname, and treat the class condition $c$ as input token for the Transformer blocks.